Inspiration

 Not softly.
 Not with the careful calibration of a woman who has learned which words are safe.
 The words come up from somewhere beneath obedience, beneath years of smallness imposed from outside and defended against from within.
 “Do you think, because I am poor, obscure, plain, and little, I am soulless and heartless?”
 The question is not really a question.
 It lands like something thrown hard against stone.
 She tells him that her spirit addresses his spirit as if both had passed through the grave and stood before God.
 Equal.
 Not almost equal.
 Not equal in some limited, qualified, conditional sense.
 Equal in the only way that finally matters - at the level where no inheritance or title or physical grace can reach.

-The wind pulls at her dress.
+The air does not move.
 He stares at her.
-The moors stretch out behind them both, indifferent and vast.
+The orchard wall holds the last of the day’s heat behind them both.
 She has risked everything in this moment - her position, her livelihood, the only home she has.
 She knew this when she opened her mouth.
 She spoke anyway.

 We know this moment from the inside, even if we have never read a word of Brontë.